Wakeley Gage

-Wakeley Alexander John Gage (born 5 May 1958) is an English former professional footballer who played as a defender.
-He played in the Football League for four clubs, with the majority of his appearances coming for hometown club Northampton Town.
+Wakeley Alexander John Gage (born 5 May 1958) is an English former professional footballer.
+He played as a defender.
+Gage played in the Football League for four clubs.
+A majority of his appearances came for hometown club Northampton Town.

 Playing career

 Gage was playing non-league football for Desborough Town when he joined Northampton for a reported £8,000 in October 1979.
 He spent the next six years with the Cobblers, with his performances leading to him being voted the club's player of the season in three of his last four seasons at the County Ground.

 In the summer of 1985, Gage was unable to agree a new contract with Northampton and joined fellow Division Four side Chester City under new manager Harry McNally.
 He made his debut in a 1–1 draw against Halifax Town on the opening day of 1985–86 and a few weeks later helped Chester to go more than 400 minutes without conceding a goal.
 But despite helping Chester on their way towards promotion, Gage moved to Peterborough United in November 1985.

 He remained with the Posh until June 1987, when he returned to Cheshire and joined Crewe Alexandra.
 After more than 50 league outings for Crewe, he dropped into non-league football with Stewarts & Lloyds Corby.